ForFightHub/Music-Bot-Discord/README.md

 ## Some Customize!
 - Check this path : "events/ready.js".
 Open file, customize you bot status with file helps!
-- Check tish path : "commands/invite.js".
+- Check this path : "commands/invite.js".
 Open file, at line 13 you can set the permissions id with link!
 Do it for better invite command.

 ## Any Problem?